filchyboy/taskmaster-bridge/README.md

 #### Environment Variable Behavior
 - When running `taskmaster-bridge setup`, existing environment variables will be detected and used
 - You'll only be prompted for values that aren't set in the environment
-- Project key is always prompted for during setup, even if set in environment
+- Project key is always prompted for during setup, even if set in environment, but can be set in options
 - Environment variables take precedence over values in the configuration file
 - You can check which environment variables are being used with the `--verbose` flag